-In addition to the oversight provided by the Board and the EHSS Committee, Birchcliff has established a management ESG Committee.
-The purpose of this multi-disciplinary committee is to: (i) advise the Corporation's executive team with respect to current and upcoming ESG-related developments, including regulatory or policy changes and industry trends; (ii) develop and maintain an effective strategy for precise and consistent reporting of ESG performance metrics; and (iii) engage with internal and external stakeholders, including industry groups, to assist Birchcliff's executive team in developing ongoing corporate strategy and policy relating to ESG matters.
+In addition to the oversight provided by the Board and the EHSS Committee as it pertains to EHSS matters, the Corporation has a multidisciplinary management ESG committee.
+The purpose of this committee is to: (i) advise the Corporation's executive team with respect to current and upcoming ESG-related developments, including regulatory or policy changes and industry trends; (ii) develop and maintain an effective strategy for precise and consistent reporting of ESG performance metrics; and (iii) engage with internal and external stakeholders, including industry groups, to assist Birchcliff's executive team in developing ongoing corporate strategy and policy relating to ESG matters.